rnatella/software-security/fuzzing/ftp/README.md

-To **make the FTP server vulnerable**, patch the source code to inject a vulnerability:
+To **make the FTP server vulnerable**, patch the source code to inject a buffer overflow vulnerability:
 ```
 $ patch -p1 -d hpaftpd-1.05/ < hpaftpd-vulnerable.patch
 ```